buildtesters/buildtest/docs/contributing/maintainer_guide.rst

 1. Any incoming Pull Request should be assigned to one or more maintainers for review.

-2. Upon approval, the PR should be **Squash and Merge**.
-If it's important to preserve a few commits during PR then **Rebase and Merge** is acceptable.
+2. Upon approval, the PR should be **Create a merge commit** or **Squash and merge** depending on your preference.
+To preserve commit history please use **Create a merge commit** though sometimes it can be useful to do Squash commit.
+For more details on merge request see https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request

-3. The final commit PR commit, either Squash Commit or Rebase should have meaningful comments and if possible link to the github issue.

-4. Maintainers can request user to put meaningful commit if author has not provided a meaningful message (i.e ``git commit --amend``)
+3. Maintainers can request user to put meaningful commit if author has not provided a meaningful message (i.e ``git commit --amend``)

-5. Maintainers are requested that committer name and email is from a valid Github account.
+4. Maintainers are requested that committer name and email is from a valid Github account.
 If not please request the committer to fix the author name and email.

-6. All incoming PRs should be pushed to ``devel`` branch, if you see any PR sent to any other branch please inform code owner to fix it
+5. All incoming PRs should be pushed to `devel <https://github.com/buildtesters/buildtest/tree/devel>`_ branch, if you see any PR sent to any other branch please inform code owner to fix it

 Release Process
 -----------------

 Every buildtest release will be tagged with a version number using format **X.Y.Z**.
-Every release will have a git tags such as ``v1.2.3`` to correspond to release **1.2.3**.
+Every release will have a tag that corresponds to a release such as ``v1.2.3``.
 Git tags should be pushed to upstream by **release manager** only.
 The process for pushing git tags can be described in the following article:  `Git Basics - Tagging <https://git-scm.com/book/en/v2/Git-Basics-Tagging>`_

 We will create annotated tags as follows::